Chake-Chake

 Chake-Chake is the administrative and commercial capital of the Tanzanian island of Pemba.
 The town is located within the Chake Chake District.
 It is in the centre of a deep indentation in the west coast called Chake-Chake Bay.
-In addition to being the capital,Chake-Chake is also the seat of Pemba's court.
-Pemba's only airport is 7km south-east of Chake-Chake.
+In addition to being the capital, Chake-Chake is also the seat of Pemba's court.
+Pemba's only airport is 7 km south-east of Chake-Chake.
 In 2022, the population of the Chake-Chake metropolitan area was 136,298.

 History

 Chake-Chake was first occupied between 1500 and 1600.
 Today, it houses the Pemba Museum, preserving artifacts that reflect Pemba’s cultural heritage.

 Demographics

 The Chake-Chake metropolitan area had a population of 97,249 according to the 2012 census.

 Politics

 The January 1961 election saw the Afro-Shirazi Party (ASP) win a plurality of 1,538 votes against the Zanzibar Nationalist Party's (ZNP) 1,537 votes and the Zanzibar and Pemba People's Party's (ZPPP) 819 votes.
 The ZNP won a majority in the June 1961 and 1963 elections.